 Learning at Rugby High

 Welcome!
 Rugby High is small, friendly school that is committed to providing an outstanding 11 - 18 academic education.
 Being able to solve a complex mathematical problem or write a really well argued essay is important but so too is the learning that you need to be able to play a positive role in your community, to be an effective leader or team member, to be a good parent and partner.
 Traditionally a girls' school, we have for many years taught boys from other schools in our Sixth Form.
 Now both boys and girls will be able to apply directly to our Sixth Form and participate fully in all aspects of our school.

 Learning should be enjoyable and not all of it happens in classrooms that’s why we encourage our students to participate in programmes like ASDAN, the Duke of Edinburgh Awards, Young Enterprise and World Challenge.
 It is also why our staff organise trips and visits to make education come alive.
 That’s why in 2017 we went to Pompeii to see Caecilius’ House, to India to study Philosophy and Psychology, to Costa Rica to help conserve turtles, to Croatia to learn the art of sea kayaking, white water rafting and to hike.
 Although we value tradition, we are forward thinking.
 Our students and teachers are expected to use technology to aid their learning.
 We are proud to be the only local state secondary school that still offers students a chance to learn Latin and Ancient Greek and proud too that our Year 7 students use their own devices to access lesson materials and the textbook online.

+Learning at Rugby High

+Rugby High is a warm and friendly school that is committed to providing an outstanding 11 - 18 academic education.
+Traditionally a girls' school, we have for many years taught boys from other schools in our Sixth Form.
+Now both boys and girls will be able to apply directly to our Sixth Form and participate fully in all aspects of our school.

+Although we value tradition, we are forward thinking.
+Our students and teachers are expected to use technology to aid their learning.
+We are proud to be the only local state secondary school that still offers students a chance to learn Latin and Ancient Greek and proud too that our students use their own devices to access lesson materials and the textbook online.